Skip to Content

 You can get more tuition funding to cover the difference between the full cost of a college course and the amount covered under active-duty TA for up to 36 months.

-If you’re using the Montgomery GI Bill
+If you’re using Montgomery GI Bill Active Duty

-You’ll get the difference between the DoD payment and the total cost of the course.
+You’ll get the difference between the DOD payment and the total cost of the course.

 This benefit will be reduced, or charged, one month of entitlement for each payment received that is equal to the full-time monthly GI Bill rate.

-Note: The combined amount paid by DoD and Tuition Assistance Top-Up can never be more than the total cost of the course.
+Note: The combined amount paid by DOD and Tuition Assistance Top-Up can never be more than the total cost of the course.

 If you’re using the Post-9/11 GI Bill

-We’ll pay back your school the difference between the DoD payment and the authorized (approved) maximum tuition and fees.
+We’ll pay back your school the difference between the DOD payment and the authorized (approved) maximum tuition and fees.

 This benefit will be charged based on training time no matter how much money you’re paid back.
 Half-time training rates reduce your GI Bill benefit by a half-month for each month you’re enrolled.